benedekfazekas/mranderson/README.md

 MrAnderson is a dependency inlining and shadowing tool.
 It isolates the project's dependencies so they can not interfere with other libraries' dependencies.

+## Is it good?
+Should I use it?

+Yes and yes.

+Use it if you have dependency conflicts and don't care to solve them.
+In **unresolved tree** mode MrAnderson creates deeply nested, local dependencies where any subtree is isolated from the rest of the tree therefore the same library can occur several times without conflicting.
+Or use it if you don't want your library's dependencies to interfere with the dependencies of your users' (leiningen plugins is a good example here).
+Or if you want to explore a bit more in the hellish land of dependency handling.

 ## Usage

 MrAnderson is a leiningen plugin.
 Put `[thomasa/mranderson "0.5.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.